City of Nice

 • Afternoon : Stroll through the picturesque alleys of the Old Nice and admire its colorful facades.
 After this pleasant walk, head towards the BAITThis museum offers a rich collection of 20th and 21st century art.
 Temporary and permanent exhibitions are organized to highlight world-renowned artists as well as emerging talents.

-• Evening : End your day with a pleasant walk along the famous Promenade des AnglaisEnjoy the fresh air, admire the breathtaking views of the Mediterranean Sea and taste delicious local specialties in one of the many cafes and restaurants on site.
+• Evening : End your day with a pleasant walk along the famous Promenade des AnglaisEnjoy the fresh air, admire the breathtaking view of the Mediterranean Sea and Enjoy delicious local specialties in the many restaurants located on Nice including some iconic Michelin-starred establishments.

 What to do in Nice in 2 days?